What is Warfarin?

 Where Can I Go To Get My INR Checked?

-At Hamilton Cardiology Associates, we have a dedicated staff in our Coumadin Department who follow a specific dosing and monitoring protocol.
-Our staff is available to answer your questions and concerns and can be reached at 609-581-5704 or 609-581-5610, Monday through Friday 8am- 4:30pm.
-We offer many convenient options for INR monitoring.
+At Hamilton Cardiology Associates, we have a dedicated staff in our Warfarin Department who follow a specific dosing and monitoring protocol.
+Our staff is available to answer your questions and concerns and can be reached at 609-581-5704 Monday through Friday 8am- 4:30pm.
+We offer convenient options for INR monitoring.

-If you have non-Medicare primary insurance and prefer to avoid a co-pay, we also have other options available.
 We can give you a prescription to go to your local lab (Labcorp, Quest, or a hospital lab).
 Mobile lab phlebotomy services may be available for homebound patients.
 We will receive the result and discuss recommendations with you over the phone.
-For patients who are receiving long term warfarin therapy, we may be able to request a home machine for you to test the INR yourself, if so desired.
-With all of these options, the staff at Hamilton Cardiology is available to monitor your INR and manage your warfarin dosing.
+For patients who are receiving long-term warfarin therapy, we may be able to request a home machine for you to test the INR yourself, if so desired.
+With all these options, the staff at Hamilton Cardiology is available to monitor your INR and manage your warfarin dosing.

 How Often Do I Need to Check My INR?